mvp-2003/DealMate/docs/PRODUCT_FEATURE_SPECIFICATION.md

 ---

-This comprehensive specification provides a strategic foundation for building DealPal as a next-generation savings platform that combines cutting-edge AI technology with practical user value to revolutionize how consumers discover and maximize savings opportunities.
+This comprehensive specification provides a strategic foundation for building DealMate as a next-generation savings platform that combines cutting-edge AI technology with practical user value to revolutionize how consumers discover and maximize savings opportunities.